j23414/mini_wdl/README.md

 ## Generating a build config

 So apparently the HEREDOC will expand entire file path.
+Worked on Terra, which was a surprise.

 ```
 inputs: